JOIN OUR CSA in 2021!

 How has COVID-19 affected CSA pick-ups?

-Our CSA model was set up as a contact-less pick-up system prior to the COVID-19 pandemic, so this system has remained robust throughout the pandemic.
+Our CSA model was already set up as a contact-less pick-up system prior to the COVID-19 pandemic, so our system has remained safe and robust throughout the pandemic.
 During the pandemic, we do ask that you wear a mask at your pick-up site, only handle your own share, send someone else to pick up your share if you are feeling unwell, and wait a safe 6 feet away if someone is picking up their share when your arrive.

 What kind of produce can I expect in my share each week?